 Do you ever insert pictures into Excel?
 I add company logos occasionally, when creating a template for clients.
 They send me a jpg file, which I store in a folder in Windows Explorer.
+But unlike other Office programs, it doesn’t work it you try dragging pictures in Excel, from a file in Explorer.

 It looks promising, because the pointer gets a little plus sign, as though it’s going to add something to the worksheet.